theupdateframework/specification/tuf-spec.md

    The filenames and directory structure of repository metadata are strictly defined.
-All metadata filenames will have an extension (EXT) based on the metaformat, for example json metadata files would have an EXT of json.
+All metadata filenames will have an extension (EXT) based on the metaformat, for example JSON metadata files would have an EXT of json.
    The following are the metadata files of top-level roles relative to the base URL of metadata available from a given repository mirror.